rcrjr97/PersonalWebsite/README.md

 # personal-website
-A personal website created using Django, HTML5, CSS3, Bootstrap and AWS s3 for content delivery.
+A personal website created using Django, HTML5, CSS3, Bootstrap and utilizing AWS s3 for content delivery.
+Before deploying this Django project, make sure that the SECRET_KEY variable in changed in the settings.py config file.